pal1000/mesa-dist-win/buildscript/readme.md

 You can use the portable version if you don't want to bloat your system too much.
 - [LLVM source code](http://llvm.org/);

 LLVM 5.0 is not yet supported.
 See [Mesa bug 102318](https://bugs.freedesktop.org/show_bug.cgi?id=102318).
 A patch is included in this repository in `patches/scons-llvm5.patch` for Mesa3D source code to make it work which requires git in order to apply.
-Browse in Command Prompt to Mesa3D source code, then use `git apply` command with the location of the patch file as parametter.
+This build script will try to apply it automatically.
+To apply manually, browse in Command Prompt to Mesa3D source code, then use `git apply` command with the location of the patch file as parametter.

 Extract LLVM code in `.`.
 Rename extracted folder to `llvm`.
 If you use Visual Studio 2017, LLVM 4.0 is the only version that supports it.
 - [Ninja build system](https://github.com/ninja-build/ninja/releases)